RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 Let's break them down:

--   **meta:charset:**
+-   **meta: charset:**
     The [character encoding of this document](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#attr-charset).
 Note that unlike most tags listed in this article, this one _must_ appear as early as possible ([in the first 1024 bytes](https://html.spec.whatwg.org/multipage/semantics.html#charset)).
 The value `utf-8` is the value you want to pretty much always use.

 -   **title:**
     The [page title](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title).
-A short, meaningful text that will be displayed in browser tabs or search results.
-On a side note, make sure to HTML escape the content of the title if you use user generated data for titles.
+A short, meaningful text which will be displayed in browser tabs or search results.
+On a side note, make sure to HTML escape the content of the title if you use user-generated data for titles.

 -   **meta: viewport:**
     ["viewport"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name#standard_metadata_names_defined_in_other_specifications) tells the browser how to scale the page for a given viewport. `width=device-width, initial-scale=1` tells the browser that the document should fit the screen width and starts with a scale of 1, meaning no zoom.